kapunahelewong/angular-to-do-example/README2.md

 This article guides you through the following:

+* Getting to know your application structure
 * Displaying a list of to-do items
-* Adding, editing, and deleting items
-* Filtering the list of items to view all items, outstanding items, and done items
-* Building your completed application

 ## The to-do application structure